|House Merryweather of Longtable|

 The known Merryweathers during the timespan of the events described in A Song of Ice and Fire are:

 - Jeyne Merryweather, considered a potential bride for King Aegon III Targaryen.

-- Lord Marq Merryweather, became one of the seven regents of young King Aegon III Targaryen in 136 AC.
+- Lord Marq Merryweather, became one of the regents of young King Aegon III Targaryen in 136 AC.

 - Lord Owen Merryweather, the Hand of the King and grandfather of the current Lord of Longtable.